bio-tools/biohackathon2022/paper/paper.md

 ## SPARQL endpoint

 For this project we decided to turn to a commercial solution to query EDAM and bio.tools datasets.
 GraphDB has the advatage of being easily set up by anyone.
-In the future we will provide a publicly avaiblable SPARQL endpoint using an opensource software (e.g Virtuoso).
+In the future we will provide a publicly available SPARQL endpoint using an opensource software (e.g Virtuoso).
 The goal would be for anyone to be able to query all datasets (for now EDAM and bio.tools but other datasets will be generated in the future) and our queries to be run periodically.
 It could also be used to improve EDAM CI tool (add ref to caseologue).

 ## EDAM and Bio.tools analysis

 - Base ground set, lots of analysis to come
 - Identified Curation tasks
-- Graphs and queries periodicaly updated and uploaded for maintaners and public.
+- Graphs and queries periodically updated and uploaded for maintainers and public.
 -

 ## Mapping between WorflowHub and bio.tools